 Following are the online courses offered for this semester.
 All classes have an additional $75.00 lab fee.
 Students should check the course requirements pages below and follow the instructions specific to each class.
 If required, be sure to contact the instructor before the deadline date.
-Please Note: some online classes require occasional attendance on campus for meetings/testing.

 Students who have never completed an online course at MCCC may be required to complete an online training course prior to registering for online courses.

 Please Note: Brightspace access for online courses begins the first day of the semester after 9 a.m.

 Online Course Information documents will be posted below as they become available, check back often.

 ACCTG-152-L1 Accounting Principles

 ACCTG-254-L1 Intermediate Accounting II

 BMGT-160-L1 Managing in the Digital Enterprise

 BMGT-201-L1 Principles of Management